spormuv/typescript-patterns/README.md

 ## Behavioral patterns:

-(take care of effective communication and the assignment of responsibilities between objects)
+(Take care of effective communication and the assignment of responsibilities between objects)

 - Chain of Command
 - Mediator